-The Conference Travel Grant (CTG) provides funds to assist PhD and MFA students traveling to and attending conferences on behalf of the University.
-The grant may not support travel unrelated to a student’s research, attending courses at other schools, or general research costs.
+In 2020/2021, the Conference Travel Grant (CTG) provides funds to assist PhD and MFA students attending virtual (remote) conferences on behalf of the University.

-- Students must apply at least 14 days prior to the first date of travel, but no more than 3 months in advance of the first date of travel.
-Under no circumstances will approval be granted if the application is initially submitted less than 14 days prior to the first date of travel.
-If submitting the application more than 3 months in advance of first day of travel is necessary, please email email@example.com to explain the circumstances.
+- Students must apply prior to the start date of the virtual conference, but no more than 3 months in advance of the start date.
+Under no circumstances will approval be granted if the application is initially submitted after the start date of the virtual conference.

-- Under no circumstances will approval be given retroactively if an application is submitted after the conference/seminar has begun.
+- Under no circumstances will approval be given retroactively if an application is submitted after the virtual conference has begun.

 - Students must be active (not discontinued, graduated, or on leave) and in good academic standing in PhD or MFA programs administered by The Graduate School (TGS) and within their degree time limitation.

 - Students may utilize CTG funds only while active PhD or MFA students in The Graduate School at Northwestern.
 Should students graduate or otherwise depart the University prior to expenditure of funds, funds will not be available.